The Abram family fits into Pamela Dixon's family tree.

 Tockholes at this time was a major centre of the rural silk and cotton industry and had a strong tradition of Nonconformity, so this was quite a prestigious appointment.

 By 1851 Robert and his family were in residence at Silk Hall which had been acquired as Tockholes Manse.
+But sometime arund 1837 he and the family moved to Gisburne in Yorkshire as George, Robert and Sarah were born there.

 On 30th July, Robert died at Tockholes and was buried in the small graveyard of the Bethesda Chapel.
 Robert was much respected and a complete account of his ministry appears in 'History of the Old Independent Chapel, Tockholes,' written by Revd.
 B. Nightingale.
 We know from the 'Blackburn Characters' that Robert was 'physically, short of stature, dark hair, almost black, dark brown eyes, a lustre in them, complexion of contrast red and white, very clear.'